4 days in Barcelona with kids s not nearly enough. But it’s a good start.

 - PLACA REIAL

-Tourist traps should be Las Ramblas real name.
+Tourist trap should be Las Ramblas’ real name.
 Beware of overpriced restaurants and coffee shops.

-Just take any small side street and you’re in a completely different atmosphere with reasonable prices.
+So at some point, be sure just take any small side street.
+You’ll then be in a completely different atmosphere at reasonable prices.

-At night, however, pay close attention to where you are, where you want to go.
-It is a very long boulevard that starts at Placa Catalunya, ends at the Port and runs through the Old City (Ciutat Vella).
+This very long boulevard starts at Placa Catalunya, ends at the Port and runs through the Old City (Ciutat Vella).
 Just follow and make a few stops in between.

 La Rambla, 91